hyperledgendary/fabric-kube-test-network/README.md

 with [fabric-operator](https://github.com/hyperledger-labs/fabric-operator).

-Objective:  provide _crystal clarity_ to Fabric's _MSP_ and certificate structures, focusing on the inductive construction of a multi-org channel.
+Objective:  provide _crystal clarity_ to Fabric's _MSP_ and certificate structures, focusing on the inductive construction of a multi-organization channel.

 ![Dark Side of the Moon](https://upload.wikimedia.org/wikipedia/en/3/3b/Dark_Side_of_the_Moon.png)
-###### (The Dark Side of the Moon [From Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/File:Dark_Side_of_the_Moon.png#filelinks) )
+###### (The Dark Side of the Moon [From Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/File:Dark_Side_of_the_Moon.png) )

 For best results, start a new shell for each organization in the consortium.
 Imagine that each shell is running commands on behalf of the org's Fabric administrator.
-(In a future rev of this project, each target _will_ run `peer` CLI commands with the environment correctly configured as the org admin.)

 ## Usage - TL/DR: